 I was extremely nervous about the surgery despite the process being explained to me in great depth, especially having never been put under anesthetic before.
 Again, I found the process extremely professional and could not have been dealt with any better in terms of my care before, during (as far as I aware) and after surgery.
 The after care has been fantastic and I was fully informed what to expect in the weeks and months following surgery.

 Immediately after surgery I was in no pain at all whilst everything wore off.
-I was encouraged to eat and drink normally as soon as possible after surgery to assist in my recover and not to restrict the LINX® system with scar tissue.
+I was encouraged to eat and drink normally as soon as possible after surgery to assist in my recovery and not to restrict the LINX® system with scar tissue.
 5-6 months after surgery I am really reaping the benefits of this.
 The first few months after surgery I found I had to drink a lot of water prior and during eating any food to assist swallowing.
 I still found swallowing very uncomfortable at times with foods such as dry lumpy meats without sauce like chicken.
 I am not at 5-6 months after surgery and in the main can eat normally without great issue but still drink water prior and during eating as a precaution.
 I have the very occasional flare up but again this is mostly due to me eating too fast without water.

 I found in the few months following surgery that as I was eating the food was trying to go down but air was trying to come up leading to quite a lot of pain.
 I had no pain from the stitches though.
 This has now stopped almost completely.